 This neighborhood is in the southeastern part of St. Paul.
 A large section of the neighborhood surrounding the river is industrial with a wastewater treatment plant, factories, and rail yards.

-The Pigs Eye Lake area was used by the city of St. Paul as a hazardous materials dump for many years and is far from being cleaned up, although the city says it only poses a health risk to those who actually trespass on the site.
+The city of St. Paul used the Pigs Eye Lake area as a hazardous materials dump for many years.
+It is far from being cleaned up, although the city says it only poses a health risk to those who actually trespass on the site.

 On the positive side, housing in Battle Creek is more affordable than the average for St. Paul.
 The area immediately surrounding and north of I-94 has a higher-than-average crime rate.
 However, there are many quiet, affordable family homes south of I-94, and there are larger, attractive homes along the river bluffs.

-Como is a quiet residential place, except during the Minnesota State Fair in late August through Labor Day, and the eastern half of the neighborhood is turned into a no-parking zone, although many local residents make quick cash by letting fairgoers park on their front yard.
+Como is a quiet residential place, except during the Minnesota State Fair in late August through Labor Day.
+The eastern half of the neighborhood is turned into a no-parking zone, although many residents make quick cash by letting fairgoers park on their front yard.

-Before the area was settled by Europeans, it was home to Hopewell Native Americans, and several Hopewell burial mounds are located on the river bluffs, in Indian Mounds Park.
+Before Europeans settled the area, it was home to Hopewell Native Americans.
+There are several Hopewell burial mounds located on the river bluffs, in Indian Mounds Park.